-Enrollment by first-generation college status
+Enrollment by first-generation college status:

 Community colleges serve more first-generation students than any other sector of U.S. higher education.
-According to a 2018 study by the National Center for Education Statistics, slightly more than half of all first-generation college students attend a community college.1
+According to a 2018 study by the National Center for Education Statistics, slightly more than half of all first-generation college students attend a community college.

-Although approximately one-quarter of students entering two- and four-year colleges in the United States each year are first-generation (as defined by parental attainment of a post-secondary education experience), that figure is nearly twice as high at Maine's community colleges where 57% of entering students meet this definition of first generation.
+Although approximately one-quarter of students entering two- and four-year colleges in the United States each year are first-generation (as defined by parental attainment of a post-secondary education experience), that figure is nearly twice as high at Maine's community colleges where 42% of entering students' parents had not completed an associate degree and 58% had not completed a bachelor's degree.